kirakiray/o-book/docs/en/docs/add-analysis.md

-# Add analysis code
+# Add analytics code

-If you need to track and analyze the visit data of your website, we recommend you to use [Google Analytics](https://analytics.google.com).
+If you need to track and analyze the visitor data of your website, we recommend using Google Analytics.

-To add the analysis code, please follow these steps:
+To add analytical code, follow these steps:

-1. Open the `_preview.html` file with your code editor.
+1. Open the `_preview.html` file using your code editor.

-2. Add a `<template>` tag with the `inject-head` attribute within the `<book-tool>` tag, and place your tracking code inside the template, as shown below:
+2. Add a `<template>` tag within the `<book-tool>` tag with the `inject-head` attribute, and place your tracking code inside the template, similar to the following:

 ```html
 <book-tool sw="./doc-sw.js">